webismymind/editablegrid/README.txt

     - labelColumnIndexOrName is the name or index of the column that will be used as the label for each pie part

     In other words, you can display the distribution of the values of "valueColumnIndexOrName" as a pie, using "labelColumnIndexOrName" to label each value.
-    The percentage of each value wrt the column's total will also be displayed in the label.
+    The percentage of each value w.r.t. the column's total will also be displayed in the label.
     The startAngle parameter is optional: it gives the angle of the first pie part (default is 0).
-    If no title is given (null) the label of the column given by "valueColumnIndexOrName" will be used.
+    If no title is given (i.e. title is null) the label of the column given by "valueColumnIndexOrName" will be used.

  Both methods renderPieChart and renderBarChart can be called any number of times: if the chart already exists it will be updated (ie. not rebuilt).
  For example, you can call one of these methods each time the table is sorted (tableSorted) or edited (modelChanged), in order to update the chart to match the new data.
- Updating a chart is very fast which gives a very nice effect: when sorting or editing the grid, the chart "follows" beautifully.
+ Updating a chart is very fast, which gives a very nice effect: when sorting or editing the grid, the chart "follows" beautifully.

- If your grid has e.g. a row displaying the total, you can ignore it in the charts by setting EditableGrid.ignoreLastRow to true.
+ If your grid has a row displaying e.g. the total, you can ignore it in the charts by setting EditableGrid.ignoreLastRow to true.
  In this case, this last row will also be ignored when sorting the grid data.